Forest Hills, Queens: Later history

-In 1972, residents protested against Forest Hills Houses, a proposed public housing development with three 24-story buildings at 62nd Drive and 108th Street.
+In 1972 residents protested against Forest Hills Houses, a proposed public housing development with three 24-story buildings at 62nd Drive and 108th Street.
 It was part of Mayor John Lindsay "scatter-site" plan to construct public housing in neighborhoods that had none (as opposed to concentrating public housing in poor neighborhoods).
 White middle-class residents believed that the public housing would depreciate the community's quality of life because poor residents would move into the housing.
 Advocates for the project accused residents of racism, since the proposed development's residents would be mostly people of minority races.
 Lindsay garnered significant opposition due to the controversy surrounding Forest Hills Houses.
 Mario Cuomo, a lawyer and the future Governor of New York, was assigned to mediate the dispute and succeeded in halving the size of the project.
 The New York City Housing Authority ultimately implemented a rigorous screening process for prospective residents of Forest Hills Houses, with quotas for elderly and poorer tenants.

-During the 1970s and 1980s, the neighborhood became more racially diverse.
-Discriminatory covenants for prospective Forest Hills Gardens residents were lifted, and immigrants from Iran, India, Israel, and the Soviet Union started residing in Forest Hills.
+During the 1970s and 1980s the neighborhood became more racially diverse.
+Discriminatory covenants for prospective Forest Hills Gardens residents were lifted, and immigrants from Iran, India, Israel, and the former Soviet Union started residing in Forest Hills.